 Obstruction of dural venous sinuses (especially by bone or extradural metastatic tumors)

-Obstruction of CSF drainage (occurring early with 3rd-ventricle or posterior fossa tumors)
+Obstruction of cerebrospinal fluid (CSF) drainage (occurring early with 3rd-ventricle or posterior fossa tumors)

 Obstruction of CSF absorption (eg, when leukemia or carcinoma involves the meninges)